 - Use it or lose it: This is very straightforward.
 If you don’t use all of your money before the plan year ends, you lose the remaining balance.

-- Rollover: You can roll over up to $500 to the next plan year.
-Amount may vary, depending on employer.
+- Rollover: You can roll over up to $570 to the next plan year.
+Depending on your employer, the amount could vary.